-(e) Driveway Drainage Standards.
+- (e) Driveway Drainage Standards. - (1) Driveways in conflict with natural or manmade surface flow drainage courses shall be designed and engineered at the owner's cost and expense to prevent retention or detention of surface flow and overtopping of driveway or public roads.

-- (1) Driveways in conflict with natural or manmade surface flow drainage courses shall be designed and engineered at the owner's cost and expense to prevent retention or detention of surface flow and overtopping of driveway or public roads. - (2) Whenever a driveway crosses a barrow pit or side street swells which manage surface flows adjacent to driveways, culverts shall be installed under the driveway.
+(2) In most circumstances, and specifically where a barrow pit or side street swells evidence a need to manage surface flows adjacent to driveways, culverts shall be installed under the driveway.
 When culverts are required, culvert ends shall be cut to match the adjacent slope.
 The culvert must extend a minimum of 2 feet on both sides of the drive.
 If end walls are used, end walls shall be constructed of stone or colored concrete to match building materials.
 Flared metal or high-density polyethylene (HDPE) ends are acceptable.